 Only lawfully authorized ambulance services may receive reimbursement for the provision of ambulance transportation.

-An ambulance service must meet all requirements of the New York State Department of Health.
+An ambulance service must meet all requirements of the New York State Department of Health (NYSDOH).

-An ambulance service may provide ambulette in addition to ambulance services.
-Please note, however, that each ambulance must meet staffing and equipment regulations of a certified ambulance at all times, including occasions when an ambulance vehicle is used as an ambulette.
+An ambulance service may provide ambulette in addition to ambulance services; however, each ambulance must meet staffing and equipment regulations of a certified ambulance at all times, including occasions when an ambulance vehicle is used as an ambulette.